-Section 16(a) of the Exchange Act requires our supervisory directors, executive officers, and the holders of more than 10% of our ordinary shares, referred to as reporting persons, to file reports with the SEC disclosing their ownership of and transactions in our ordinary shares and other equity securities.
+Section 16(a) of the U.S. Securities Exchange Act of 1934 requires our supervisory directors, executive officers, and the holders of more than 10% of our ordinary shares, referred to as reporting persons, to file reports with the SEC disclosing their ownership of and transactions in our ordinary shares and other equity securities.
 SEC regulations also require these reporting persons to furnish us with copies of all such reports that they file.

-Due to an administrative error by Vistaprint and Robert Keane's brokerage firm, Mr. Keane failed to report two sales of Vistaprint shares in August 2013 pursuant to a Rule 10b5-1 automatic trading plan, for a total of 65,000 shares sold.
+Due to an administrative error by Cimpress and Robert Keane's brokerage firm, Mr. Keane failed to report two sales of Cimpress shares in August 2013 pursuant to a Rule 10b5-1 automatic trading plan, for a total of 65,000 shares sold.
 These sales were subsequently reported on a Form 5 filed on August 12, 2014.

-PROPOSAL 1 - REAPPOINT RICHARD T. RILEY TO OUR SUPERVISORY BOARD
+PROPOSALS 1 AND 2 - APPOINT TWO DIRECTORS TO OUR SUPERVISORY BOARD

-The seven members of our Supervisory Board serve for rotating four-year terms:
+Our Supervisory Board currently has seven directors who serve for rotating four-year terms:

-- Richard T. Riley's term expires at this 2014 annual general meeting, and we are asking our shareholders to reappoint him. - The terms of Peter Gyenes and Eric C. Olsen expire at our 2015 annual general meeting. - The terms of Paolo De Cesare and Mark T. Thomas expire at our 2016 annual general meeting. - The terms of John J. Gavin, Jr. and George M. Overholser expire at our 2017 annual general meeting.
+- The terms of Peter Gyenes and Eric C. Olsen expire at our 2015 annual general meeting. - The terms of Paolo De Cesare and Mark T. Thomas expire at our 2016 annual general meeting. - The terms of John J. Gavin, Jr. and George M. Overholser expire at our 2017 annual general meeting. - The term of Richard T. Riley expires at our 2018 annual general meeting.

-None of the members of our Supervisory Board is an employee of Vistaprint.
+None of the members of our Supervisory Board is an employee of Cimpress.